HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 - Help remediate these situations without exposing PHI/PII

-For sharing of immunization records only, patient matching **MAY** be performed using identity attributes verified at IAL1.2 or higher by requesting party and responder.
+For sharing of immunization records only, patient matching **MAY** be performed using identity attributes verified at IAL1.2 or higher by both requesting party and responder.

 #### Match on Identities